-Politicians, ministers, civil servants and advisors must meet the industry halfway.
+Politicians, ministers and senior civil servants must meet the industry halfway.
 To achieve core aims such as spending £2 billion on new and refurbished schools, community schools and college buildings by 2024, Government must engage and work with a united construction industry.

-Wales has made a commitment to the future through the Well-Being of Future Generations Act.
+Wales has made a commitment to the future through the Well-being of Future Generations Act.
 The construction industry has a key role to play in delivering the Government's vision.
 Right now, these twin goals are not connected.
-The strategy, Build Prosperity, acts as a bridge to remove the disconnect and encourage the Government to embrace the industry, recognising that it needs managing just as any supplier requires of its most important client.
+The strategy, Building Prosperity, acts as a bridge to remove the disconnect and encourage the Government to embrace the industry, recognising that it needs managing just as any supplier requires of its most important client.